TjobberTjob/MassSpecPipeline/readme.md

 Example:

-python3 extractor.py owned
+python extractor.py owned

 (4): Used for local rawfiles instead of pride accessions.
 If you have a local rawfile you want peptides extracted from.
 Has to have raw file and maxquant or zipfile in the folder.

 Example:

-python3 extractor.py /path/to/folder/
+python extractor.py /path/to/folder/

 (5): Used to reset everything regarding the subimages